-Services available online state wide in Texas, Utah, California and New Jersey!
+Services available online state wide in Texas, Utah, Arizona, Florida, California and New Jersey!

 This new year has been a “new temporary norm” to adjust to.
 Thankfully, it will be temporary.
 With this blog, we wanted to share attainable tools to practice daily to give you more balance in our current circumstance.
 The effects of the coronavirus have been devastating to not just our country, but the entire world.
 The most common effect it has had on our communities is the damage to individuals mental health.
 Here are potential symptoms to watch out for: anxiety (ex: worrying), obsessions (ex: ocd), loneliness (ex: depressive episode), and traumatic stress (NAMI, March 2020).
 In the U.S. alone, nearly 7 million people are affected by generalized anxiety disorders and about 6 million with panic disorders.
 These numbers are expected to increase in the next few months (ABCNEWS, March 2020).

 Tools to increase structure, balance, healthy coping and decrease stress:

 A regular routine will help you keep a healthy balance, better health, decreases stress, improves focus and even an increase in self-discipline.
 It allows you to have better time management, which helps to organize your precious time.
 Maintaining a regular sleep schedule, which maintains the timing of the body’s internal clock and can help you fall asleep and wake up more easily. http://www.skilledatlife.com/18-reasons-why-a-daily-routine-is-so-important/